Germany puts forward demands in EADS-BAE talks

 Agreed by Chancellor Angela Merkel's office and the economy ministry, spanning the main parties in her centre-right coalition, Germany's proposals are aimed at preserving a balance of power between the two states in the merged company, the official said.

-Sources familiar with the matter say this would mean Germany buying shares in EADS, probably from core shareholder Daimler, the German car firm, which wants to cut its holding.
+Sources familiar with the matter say this would mean Germany buying shares in EADS, probably from core shareholder Daimler (DAIGn.DE), the German car firm, which wants to cut its holding.
 A similar move had been in the works before the talks.

 But Britain, which must also give its approval for the merger, is likely to resist any new state participation in part for ideological reasons and in part to protect BAE's strong defence business in the United States, the sources said.